-- 9.2.10 A participant may choose to include electricity generated and consumed on-site from renewable generators that are below the NGER reporting threshold and receive LGCs.
-41 This information may be reported: - a) As part of the participant's NGER reporting, and/or - b) In the participant's CERT reporting form. - 9.2.11 If a participant wishes to include consumption of renewable electricity generated on-site that is not credited with LGCs, this quantity of electricity consumed may be reported: - a) As part of NGER reporting, and/or - b) In the participant's CERT reporting form. - 9.2.12 For the purposes of the equations in sections 5.3.9 (market-based net scope 2 emissions) and 6.1.1 (renewable electricity percentage), all renewable electricity reported under NGER will be assumed to have been credited LGCs, unless: - a) It is reported in the participant's CERT reporting form as having not received LGCs, and - b) This can be verified with CER-held data. - 9.2.13 For all renewable electricity generated and consumed on-site claimed for the CERT report, the participant must supply the ABN of the nominated person/s as recorded in the REC Registry that the generation system/s are registered under.42
+- 9.2.10 A participant must include all electricity generated and consumed on-site from a renewable generator that has been credited with LGCs.
+This information may be reported: - a) as part of the participant's NGER reporting - b) in the participant's CERT reporting form. - 9.2.11 A participant may choose to include electricity generated and consumed on-site by renewable generators that are below the NGER reporting threshold60 and have not been credited with LGCs.
+This information may be reported: - a) as part of NGER reporting - b) in the participant's CERT reporting form. - 9.2.12 For the purposes of the equations in sections 5.3.9 (market-based net scope 2 emissions) and 6.1.1 (renewable electricity percentage), all renewable electricity reported under NGER will be assumed to have been credited LGCs, unless: - a) it is reported in the participant's CERT reporting form as having not received LGCs, and - b) this can be verified with CER-held data. - 9.2.13 For all renewable electricity generated and consumed on-site the participant must supply the ABN of the nominated person/s that the generation system/s are registered under in the REC Registry.61